Retaining Wall Calculator — ft, blocks, cost

 How to use this calculator

-Select wall type (landscape blocks, poured concrete, or timber/railroad ties), enter wall length and height, then configure materials and drainage.
-Results update instantly with material quantities, courses, drainage requirements, and cost.
+Select wall type (landscape blocks, poured concrete, or timber/railroad ties), enter wall length and height in feet and inches, then configure materials and drainage.
+The calculator returns course count, material quantities, gravel backfill tonnage, drain pipe, filter fabric, geogrid, and an itemized cost estimate.

 Blocks — choose standard (12×4×8″) or large (18×6×12″) landscape blocks with setback per course.